 September is a mixed bag in terms of weather.
 Sri Lanka's interior remains hot and humid, with a high chance of rainfall, although downpours are typically short and intense.
-During this period of dry, arid weather conditions Yala National Park typically closes for the whole month to allow animals to roam freely in search of water.
+During this period of dry, arid weather conditions Yala National Park often closes for the whole month to allow animals to roam freely in search of water.

 Despite high average temperatures, swimming in the sea on Sri Lanka's south and west coasts is often not recommended this month due to rough seas and many hotels will have their red flags out to indicate that swimming is dangerous.